rafacandev/blog/katas/docker-beginner.md

 # Pull ubuntu image from https://hub.docker.com/_/ubuntu
 docker pull ubuntu

-# Run the ubuntu image
+# Run the ubuntu image, attatch to its bash and install the tree command in the container
 docker run ubuntu
 docker ps -a
 docker run -it ubuntu bash